SarCode/book-vaccine-cowin/README.md

 # Automated Covid Vaccine Booking

-Just download the exe and run it, if you face any issues google it.
+Just download the exe and run it, if you face any issues just google it.

 If still facing issues then open an issue.